BobGerman/TeamsProvisioning/Documentation/02-Installation.md

 ### 2. Create your Templates library

 Determine what SharePoint site and library you want to use to store your JSON template files.
 This doesn't have to be fancy, but the code expects the JSON template files to be at the root of the library.
 Copy in the sample JSON template files from the Documentation/Samples directory into the library.
-Notice that the file names end in .json.txt; this is because SharePoint doesn't normally allow .json files.
+Notice that the file names end in .json.txt; this is because SharePoint doesn't allow .json files.

-Save these values for future steps:
+Save this information for future steps:

 * The SharePoint site URL
 * The SharePoint library name